bshroats5/Patriots_Nation/_posts/2025-09-11-soccer-and-volleyball-keep-winning.md

 As the final whistle blew, it became clear: this was a match defined by efficiency, heart, and Wakana Ose’s killer instinct in front of net.

+# Patriots Nation Player of the Game
+Wakana Ose for her 2 goals on the day.

 # Cumberlands Dominates Boyce in Straight Sets, Extends Perfect Start to 12-0

 The University of the Cumberlands volleyball team showed why it remains undefeated, rolling past Boyce College in **straight sets (25-9, 25-10, 25-17)** to improve to a perfect **12-0** on the season.